| Safe Haskell | Safe-Inferred |

 Mailbox Sizes

-So far we haven't observed send
+So far we haven't observed send blocking because we only spawned

-mailboxes.
+Unbounded mailboxes.
 However, we can control the size of the mailbox to

-tune the coupling between the Input
+tune the coupling between the Input and the Output ends.

-If we set the mailbox Size
+If we set the mailbox Size to Single, then the mailbox holds exactly one

-message, forcing synchronization between send
+message, forcing synchronization between sends and recvs.
+Let's

 observe this by sending an infinite stream of values, logging all values to